Tech Ethics: What is a Better Future?

-Prof. Escarra teaches ENGP 3570 / MPEN 6570 (Semiconductor Devices), a three credit course for graduate and undergraduate students.
+Prof. Escarra teaches ENGP 3570 / MPEN 6570, a three credit course for graduate and undergraduate students.
 This course provides an introduction to the physics and technology underlying semiconductor electronic and optoelectronic devices, including electrons and holes in semiconductors, energy-band diagrams, carrier transport, metal-semiconductor contacts, p-n junctions, and heterostructures.
 Device examples include bipolar transistors, MOSFETs, LEDs, and solar cells.

 engineering graphic

-Prof. Escarra teaches ENGP 3560 / MPEN 6560 (Photonic Materials and Devices), a three credit course for graduate and advanced undergraduate students.
+Prof. Escarra teaches ENGP 3560 / MPEN 6560, a three credit course for graduate and advanced undergraduate students.
 This course covers the theory, design, fabrication, characterization, and application of photonic materials and devices.
 It starts with a brief review of the fundamentals of photonics and then focuses on light-matter interactions and photonic materials, including dielectrics, semiconductors, metals, photonic crystals, and resonators.
 The course covers lasers, LEDs, photodetectors, and photovoltaics.
 The course concludes with exploration of cutting edge topics in photonics research.

 engineering graphic